 Can I report bad driving?

-Members of the public can call Traffic Watch lo-call number 0818 205 805 to report aggressive driver behaviour, driving hazards and traffic-related incidents.
+Members of the public can report to Traffic Watch on the Reporting Form for aggressive driver behaviour, driving hazards and traffic-related incidents.
 Calls are answered and logged by civilian personnel at the Garda Information Services Centre, Castlebar.
 The reported incident is then forwarded to the relevant Garda Station for investigation.

 What issues don’t Gardaí deal with?